vestrel00/contacts-android/docs/basics/query-contacts-advanced.md

 val query = Contacts(context).query()
 ```

-> For a broader, and more native Contacts app like query, use the `BroadQuery` API.
-> For more info, read [Query contacts](./../basics/query-contacts.md).
+> ℹ️ For a broader, and more native Contacts app like query, use the `BroadQuery` API, read [Query contacts](./../basics/query-contacts.md).

-> If you want to query Data directly instead of Contacts, read [Query specific data kinds](./../data/query-data-sets.md).
+> ℹ️ If you want to query Data directly instead of Contacts, read [Query specific data kinds](./../data/query-data-sets.md).

-> If you want to get the device owner Contact Profile, read [Query device owner Contact profile](./../profile/query-profile.md).
+> ℹ️ If you want to get the device owner Contact Profile, read [Query device owner Contact profile](./../profile/query-profile.md).

 ## An advanced query